melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

                              qvalueCutoff = 0.05)
 ```

-### Visualize the GO enrichment results for all clusters
+### Visualise the GO enrichment results for all clusters

-Dot plot is a good way to visualize the GO enrichment results for all
+A dot plot is a good way to visualise the GO enrichment results for all
 clusters.
-It can show you the proportion of the overlap genes over the
+It can show you the proportion of overlap and p-value for each
-whole marker gene list and also overlap gene counts and p-value of each
-GO term.
+GO term, for all clusters in a single plot.

 ```r
 cluster.p1 <- dotplot(go_compare_bp, showCategory = 1,